Stuntwomen From Foxy Brown To Black Panther On Hollywood’s Hardest Job

 Find A Mentor

-Despite the problems the stunt industry has, Tucker, who doubled as Dora Milaje in Black Panther and as Okoye in the iconic car-speed chase scene, explains how mentorship changed her perspective in show business.
+Despite the problems the stunt industry has, Dorsey, who doubled for Leslie Jones in the Ghostbuster reboot, Baywatch and just finished filming Tyler Perry’s Acrimon., explains how mentorship changed her perspective in show business.

 “I have several people that have been in the industry for over 20 years that I can always call and ask them questions like: Do you know this coordinator?
-How are they?” says Tucker.
+How are they?” says Dorsey.
 “Build relationships.
 Treat your career like it’s a business.
 Racism happens everywhere.
 Okay, now what?
 You do what you need to do.”

 David, a retired stuntwoman who has doubled for Pam Grier in the 1974 Foxy Brown, affirmed that as novices are becoming savvy stuntwomen over time, it’s vital to pass the knowledge along like a baton to aspiring stunt professionals.

-Note: Correction: A previous version of this article misidentified a quote from Keisha Tucker, that was from Alyma Dorsey.